 Is capitalism luck worship?
 And why you should believe in consent

-By far the most interesting critique of capitalism (in the libertarian anarchist sense) to me is that it constitutes a sort of *luck worship*: the premise of property rights is that *barring aggression*, people deserve whatever they have; whatever they can get.
-In other words, *barring aggression*, whatever happens naturally is just; *luck* (or a combination of luck and intelligence) determines who's entitled to what; *might makes right*.
+By far the most interesting critique of capitalism (in the libertarian sense) to me is that it is a sort of *luck worship*: the premise of property rights is that *barring aggression*, people deserve whatever they have; whatever they can get.
+In other words, *barring aggression*, whatever happens naturally is just; *luck* (or a combination of luck and intelligence) determines who's entitled to what; might makes right.

 And yet, this ideology is undeniably wrong, and for no other reason than that it doesn't match my conscience.

-To judge the two as morally equal, you would have to have let logic distort your mind to exactly the same extent as argumentation ethics users do to claim you couldn't steal a small amount to save a life.
+To judge the two as morally equal, you would have to have let logic distort your mind to the same extent as argumentation ethics users do to claim you couldn't steal a small amount to save a life.